About the Public Media Bridge Fund

 Outline of a house icon in blue.

-Contributions are made to Public Media Company and designated for the Public Media Bridge Fund’s work
+Contributions are made to Public Media Company and designated for the Bridge Fund’s work

 Blue outline of a wrapped gift box with a bow on top.